haiyan-e-liu/Project_3_Recommendations_starbucks/README.md

 ## File Description <a name = "files"></a>

-`starbucks_promotions.ipynb' is a notebook of the analysis performed following the CRISP-DM process.
+`starbucks_promotions.ipynb` is a notebook of the analysis performed following the CRISP-DM process.

 The datasets used for this project can be found [here](https://drive.google.com/drive/folders/11I4soh4EZWUnL4DMnm8dKSF-fU9h-J2e?usp=sharing).